A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures: Introduction

 \section{Introduction}

+Unmanned battery-operated rechargeable vehicles, including Unmanned Aerial Vehicles (UAVs) and Unmanned Ground Vehicles (UGVs), are increasingly deployed for inspection of infrastructural networks in rural environments.
+In practice, these systems are applied to scenarios such as power transmission line inspection \citep{xing2023autonomous}, oil and gas pipeline monitoring \citep{karkoub2020gas}, and rural last-mile parcel delivery \citep{alverhed2024autonomous}.
+These applications mirror the Rural Postman Problem (RPP) \citep{eiselt1995arc}, requiring the traversal of specific path segments (edges) for service, maintenance, or inspection.

+While unmanned systems offer potential for cost-effectiveness and operational efficiency \citep{uav-app1, uav-app2}, their deployment introduces distinct challenges not typically encountered with traditional manned vehicles.
+Unlike manned fleets, which generally exhibit high reliability and extended operational ranges, unmanned vehicles are constrained by limited battery capacities and a significantly higher susceptibility to stochastic failures.
+Consequently, shifting the focus from manned to unmanned fleets fundamentally alters the characterization of the routing problem, necessitating new strategies to ensure transportation reliability and performance.

-Unmanned battery-operated rechargeable vehicles are becoming more prevalent in real-world applications due to their cost-effectiveness and efficiency \cite{uav-app1, uav-app2}.
-However, these systems still face significant challenges.
-The failure rate for drones is approximately 1 in 1,000 flight hours, two orders of magnitude higher than commercial aviation's 1 in 100,000 flight hours, and sophisticated Unmanned Aerial Vehicle (UAV) systems face an overall failure rate of 25\% \cite{motivation}.
-These failures can lead to significant delays and disruptions, underscoring the need for improved reliability in unmanned vehicle operations.
-Although many preventive maintenance approaches have been proposed to increase the reliability of unmanned vehicles \cite{motivation, motivation1}, any failure during a mission requires changing the mission plan to react to the loss of the vehicle.
-This paper, therefore, proposes an approach for effectively managing and mitigating the impact of vehicle failures on routing after they occur, specifically addressing the challenges of rerouting and task reallocation to ensure mission completion despite unexpected vehicle breakdowns.
+The failure rate for drones, for example, is approximately 1 in 1,000 flight hours, two orders of magnitude higher than commercial aviation's 1 in 100,000 flight hours, and sophisticated UAV systems can face an overall failure rate of 25\% \citep{motivation}.
+Consequently, routing models must account for frequent interruptions and the need for dynamic rescheduling, constraints that are less critical in manned vehicle logistics.
+Recognizing the inherently high failure rates of unmanned systems is central to the motivation for this work.
+Such failures can lead to considerable delays and disruptions within the transportation network, emphasizing the need for strategies that improve the reliability and robustness of vehicle operations.

+Although many preventive maintenance approaches have been proposed to increase the reliability of unmanned vehicles \citep{motivation, motivation1}, any failure during a mission requires adapting the operational plan to account for the loss of the vehicle.
+This paper, therefore, focuses on effectively managing and mitigating the impact of vehicle failures in transportation-oriented routing problems, specifically addressing the challenges of rerouting and task reallocation to ensure efficient mission completion despite unexpected vehicle breakdowns.